stuartforster/Pinch/README.md

 ## Documentation

+### Example Nginx Configuration with PHP-FPM

+You can find an example `default.conf` file in the root of this repository.

 ### What are the PHP-FPM, Nginx and MariaDB Locations?

 The locations for each of the Pinch components are as follows: